medhabharti04/library_management/README.md

 Data Structures
 Binary Search Tree (BST): Used to store and manage book records.
 It allows efficient book insertion, deletion, and search operations.
 Linked List: Used to manage student records.
 It allows dynamic addition and removal of student records as books are borrowed or returned.

+Benefits of Using BST and Linked List:
+1. Binary Search Tree (BST)
+Efficient Search Operations: Searching for a book by ID is efficient with a time complexity of O(log n) on average.
+Sorted Order: In-order traversal of the BST provides books in ascending order of their IDs.
+Dynamic Structure: BST allows dynamic growth as books are added or removed.
+2. Linked List
+Dynamic Size: Linked lists allow dynamic memory allocation for storing student records.
+Ease of Insertion/Deletion: Adding or removing records (students) is straightforward without the need for resizing.